VisEscape: A Benchmark for Evaluating Exploration-driven Decision-making in Virtual Escape Rooms: Dataset Construction Process

 To enhance the realism of the dataset, we use Chaos Enscape, a rendering tool that processes scene data generated in Autodesk Revit.
 Chaos Enscape improves the visual fidelity of the scene, providing photorealistic object representations.
 This increased realism facilitates effective agent reasoning and interaction within the environment, enabling accurate simulation and analysis of escape room scenarios.
-Refer to Figure~\ref{fig:rendering_compare} to check the before and after application of Chaos Enscape,
+Refer to Figure~\ref{fig:rendering_compare} to check the before and after application of Chaos Enscape.
+Visualization of other rooms is in Figure~\ref{fig:room_example}.